-(Online) Engaging Your Critical Thinking Skills
+(In-Person) Engaging Your Critical Thinking Skills

 Critical thinking can improve your ability to make decisions, solve problems, advocate for a cause and communicate more effectively in your personal and professional relationships.
 All you need is an open mind, your natural curiosity and a willingness to step back and reflect.

 This program is being offered by the UMaine Hutchinson Center and the UMaine Business School.